polcak/jsrestrictor/docs/index.md

 Once you install the extension, see the [test page](test/test.html) for the working demo on how the extension can help in restricting JS capabilities.

+**LICENSE INFORMATION**

+This project is available as open source under the terms of the GPL 3.0 Or later.
+However, some elements are being licensed under MIT license.
+For accurate information, please check individual files.
+As well as for accurate information regarding copyrights.